 An RTU, compared to a SCADA PLC, is generally more rugged and has higher monitoring and control capacities than a PLC.
 This makes SCADA RTUs superior at locations where many items must be monitored and controlled.
 If you have more locations that require just a few monitor/control nodes, then PLCs will probably be best for you.

-For the above reasons, PLCs are commonly found in manufacturing and processing settings.
+As we've said previously, PLC stands for Programmable Logic Controller and because of this high customization feature, they are commonly found in manufacturing and processing settings.
 Because plant operations can vary so widely, the customization of PLCs is a useful tool.
-Nonetheless, RTUs have their place protecting the IT assets of a facility.
+Nonetheless, RTUs have their place protecting industrial automation processes and the IT assets of a facility.

 In the server room of a manufacturing facility, for example, the monitoring and control needs are exactly the same as those in the server room of a major office building.
 RTUs are better suited for this sort of environment.